 Symptoms of this condition range from mild performance issues to severe ataxia.

-Equine motor neuron disease (EMND) is most common in older horses with a vitamine E-deficiency of more than 18 months.
+Equine motor neuron disease (EMND) is most common in older horses with a vitamin E-deficiency of more than 18 months.
 Horses affected by this disease show clinical signs of weakness, muscle twitching, sweating and weight loss.
-They may lower their heads lower and lie down for extended periods of time.
-The cause is a lack of vitamine E and the prognosis is poor if the disease is not detected at an early stage.
+They may lower their heads and lie down for extended periods of time.
+The cause is a lack of vitamin E and the prognosis is poor if the disease is not detected at an early stage.

-Vitamine E Deficient Myopathy (VEM) is a disease that causes muscle weakness because of the malfunction of the muscles (myopathy).
-Insufficient vitamine E concentration in the body is the only cause of this muscle disorder.
-Immediate vitamine E administration usually results in full recovery within three months.
+Vitamin E Deficient Myopathy (VEM) is a disease that causes muscle weakness because of the malfunction of the muscles (myopathy).
+Insufficient vitamin E concentration in the body is the only cause of this muscle disorder.
+Immediate vitamin E administration usually results in full recovery within three months.

 Prevention is of major importance.

-If the horse already shows any of the above-described symptoms, you should immediately contact your veterinarian for a blood test and clinical examination.
+If the horse is already showing any of the symptoms described above, contact your veterinarian immediately for a blood and clinical examination.

-What is the best source of vitamine E for horses?
+What is the best source of vitamin E for horses?

-It is not easy, even impossible for a horse owner to decide which vitamine E source to use, in what dose and for which period of time.
-Do not hesitate to contact our equine nutritionists for a specialized advice (info@globalmedics.be).
+It is not easy, even impossible for a horse owner to decide which vitamine E source to use, in what dose and for what period of time.
+Do not hesitate to contact our nutritionists for specialized advice.